cmu-lib/dhlg/_projects/NewmanGotzler.md

 title: "The Historical TV Guide: using digitized text to study television history"
 breadcrumb: true
 teaser: "This video explores digitizing texts and then exploring them with distant reading."
+meta_title: "The Historical TV Guide: using digitized text to study television history"
 authors:
 - name: Kathy M. Newman
   bio: "Kathy M. Newman is Associate Professor of English/Literary and Cultural Studies at CMU.
 Her current book, in progress, is titled: *How the Fifties Worked: Mass Culture and the Decade the Unions Made*.
 Newman's areas of expertise include American Literature, Media Studies, and the relationship between class, politics and cultural forms."